juxor/afaq/markdown/secH2.md

 fighting battalions, district by district, assuring a common co-ordinated defence against internal and external enemies."_ [_"Letters to a Frenchman on the present crisis"_, **Bakunin on Anarchism**, p.
 196, p.
 206, p.
 207 and p.
-190] In this he repeated his earlier arguments concerning social revolution - arguments that Engels was well aware of.
+190]

-In other words, Engels deliberately misrepresented Bakunin's ideas while being an attack on federalism when, in fact, federalism was **not** actually implemented.
+In this Bakunin was repeating his earlier arguments concerning social revolution - arguments that Engels was well aware of and so he deliberately misrepresented Bakunin's ideas.
+Moreover, far from exposing the flaws of federalism, Engels recounts a revolt in which federalism was **not** actually implemented.
 It should also be mentioned that Engels opposed the Spanish workers rising in revolt in the first place. _"A few years of peaceful bourgeois republic,"_ he argued, _"would prepare the ground in Spain for a